The theater at the Faena Hotel Miami Beach where Ceron's birthday bash, orchestrated by Todd Fiscus, rocked until the wee morning hours.

 Todd Fiscus and Ceron on the night of their Circus extravaganza.

-Mark Sullivan, Phoebe Tudor, Marnie Greenwood, Ceron
+Mark Sullivan, Phoebe Tudor, Marnie Greenwood, Ceron at Ceron's birthday bash in Miami.

 The pool party, day two, of Ceron's birthday celebration at the Faena Hotel Miami Beach.